 Swami Vivekananda Youth Employment Week

-65000 youths will be given appointment letters in the span of a week
+65000 youths will be given appointment letters in a span of a week

-In a programme held as a part of Swami Vivekananda Youth Employment Week the Chief Minister Narendra Modi on Thursday handed out appointment letters on behalf of private employers to 13380 youths of the six districts of Ahmedabad zone.
+In a historical recruitment programme held today in Rajkot as the first phase of Swami Vivekananda Youth Employment Week, the Chief Minister Narendra Modi handed over appointment letters to over 13,079 youths of Saurashtra and Kutch zone.
+These youths will be absorbed in private firms.

 In a short span of a week, around 65,000 youths of the state will be given jobs in private firms through such programmes.
 It is planned to organize 489 of such job-fairs.
 Under this massive campaign, the Chief Minister will hand over appointment letters to the youths on April 10 in Vadodara, April 12 in Ahmedabad and April 13 in Surat.

 Speaking on the occasion the Chief Minister said the recruitment campaign has been organized as a part of 150th birth anniversary celebration of Swami Vivekananda.
 “Swami Vivekananda exhorted youths to play football instead of mantra-chanting in order to awaken their inner strength.
 Through this campaign the State government aims at motivating youths so that they imbibe Swamiji's message, prove their inner strength and work for taking their country ahead”, he said.

 Gujarat has taken up the task of competing with China in creating a huge pool of skilled manpower.
 Not a single youth, having professional skills, will remain jobless in Gujarat, he said.